Roth IRAs: What They Are and How They Work

 Contribution withdrawals.
 One of the biggest advantages of Roth IRAs over traditional IRAs is that you can withdraw from the contributions you made to your Roth IRA at any time without taxes or penalties.
 But before you raid your Roth IRA, be very careful.
 Ensure you understand exactly how much you have contributed versus what you have earned in the account to avoid taxes and penalties.

 Earnings withdrawals.
 You may have to pay taxes and penalties if you withdraw from the money you earned in your Roth IRA.
 You can generally withdraw earnings from a Roth IRA without penalty if you meet certain conditions.
 These are called qualified withdrawals.
-However, you will face a 10% early withdrawal penalty and sometimes taxes for violating these conditions.
+However, you will face a 10% early withdrawal penalty and may be subject to taxes for violating these conditions.
+Generally, early distributions refer to those you receive from an IRA before reaching age 59-½.

 Qualified withdrawals.
 For earnings on contributions to be considered qualified distributions, they must meet specific withdrawal requirements.
 This list is not exhaustive.